Exploring Central Otago

 Central Otago – affectionately known as ‘Central’ – is home to welcoming rural outposts where you can enjoy the famous southern hospitality in ...

 New Zealand’s carefully selected themed highways guide you through some of the best scenery and most enjoyable destinations the country has to offer.
 Look out for the distinctive brown signs that mark them when travelling, or plan ahead to travel one or more of them as part of your New Zealand road trip.

 If you’re looking to sample New Zealand’s coast and culture, the Pacific Coast Highway is a great option.
-Beginning in Auckland and following the North Island’s spectacular east coast, you’ll discover wonderful beaches and craft galleries in The Coromandel, surf culture and forest walks in the Bay of Plenty, and wineries and heritage in the remote Eastland region and Art Deco capital of Napier in Hawke’s Bay.
+Beginning in Auckland and following the North Island’s spectacular east coast, you’ll discover wonderful beaches and craft galleries in The Coromandel, surf culture and forest walks in the Bay of Plenty, wineries and heritage in the remote Eastland region, and Napier, New Zealand's Art Deco capital in Hawke’s Bay.